Your landing page has three main jobs. It should:

 Because you are creating a “button” you need to make sure that the button actually looks like a button.
 It should have a proper shape with a proper border.
 White space is a godsend when it comes to clickable CTAs.
 If you’re looking into creating a ghost CTA, go ahead.
 Just one thing, though – use the ghost CTA alongside a contrasting CTA button like the Visage landing page does:

 Want your conversions to soar?
 Start creating effective CTA buttons keeping in mind these 5 tips.
-Still have questions?
-Don’t hesitate to ask in the comments below.
+Sign up for an Instapage Enterprise demo today.